urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch10.markdown

 the payload that its formulas were compiled with?
 Can we use the present payload as if it was the original, default payload?

-It is actually not a type error of any kind to create a modified core with the payload set to any kind of garbage at all.
+It is actually not a type error of any kind to produce a modified core with the payload set to any kind of garbage at all.
 It's just a type error to *use* it - unless the payload is compatible.
 And when we use a geometric arm, we test this compatibility and